remymuller/remymuller.github.io/_posts/2011-11-15-spark-verb.markdown

 * [Koto]({{ site.url }}/sounds/mp3/SparkVerb_Koto.mp3)
 * [Toy guitar]({{ site.url }}/sounds/mp3/SparkVerb_TriggeredGuitar.mp3)

-Edit: This reverb is now called [SparkVerb](https://www.uvi.net/software/sparkverb.html) and is available as an audio plugin
+Edit: This early prototype has considerably evolved into a dedicated product which is now called [SparkVerb](https://www.uvi.net/software/sparkverb.html) and is available as an audio plugin.